 Instead, focus on packing the Europe travel essentials you’ll actually use.

-Pro tip: do check out with your accommodation if they provide these in advance.
-If you’re heading do a beach destination, they usually do!
+Pro tip: do check in advance with your accommodation if they provide these.
+If you’re heading to a beach destination, they usually do!

 5️⃣ Avoid Traveling With Expensive Jewelry: Keep It Simple & Safe!

-Let’s be honest: no one wants to spend their time worrying about a lost necklace or stolen watch when they’re exploring the streets of Paris.
+Let’s be honest: no one wants to spend their time worrying about a lost necklace or stolen watch when they’re exploring the streets of Paris or London.

 Instead, pack a few affordable, versatile pieces that can elevate any Europe travel outfit without the stress.
 You’ll still look fabulous in your vacation outfits without the risk!